Alvin Curling: Speaker of the Legislature

 The Liberals returned to power following the provincial election of 2003, and Curling was elected Speaker of the Legislature without opposition on November 19, 2003.

-Curling soon faced criticism over how objectively he was performing his duties as Speaker.
-Opposition MPPs, including New Democrat Peter Kormos and Conservative John Baird, suggested that Curling favoured his Liberal colleagues, sanctioning Conservative and NDP members for behaviour he would more often let slide from Liberals.
-Curling had also been criticized for attending Liberal Party fundraiser while Speaker as previous Speakers had avoided attending such events.
+Curling soon faced criticism over as charges of partisanship and how objectively he was performing his duties as Speaker.
+Opposition MPPs, including New Democrat Peter Kormos and Conservative John Baird, noted that Curling favoured his Liberal colleagues, sanctioning Conservative and NDP members for behaviour he would more often let slide from Liberals.
+Curling had also been criticized for attending Liberal Party fundraiser while Speaker, as previous Speakers had avoided attending such events which was seen as compromising the impartiality of the office.
 In late March 2005, Kormos announced plans to introduce a resolution calling on Curling to resign from the post, and it was rumoured Conservatives were considering a similar call.

 After politics

 Curling resigned his seat in the Legislative Assembly on August 19, 2005, to accept a diplomatic posting as Canada's ambassador to the Dominican Republic.
 He was recalled from this position in 2006 following the defeat of the federal Liberal government.

 Curling held a position as Senior Fellow at the Centre for International Governance Innovation (CIGI) in Waterloo, Ontario, from June 2007 until May 2010.
 He also served as Co-Chair of the Premier's Task Force on the Review of the Roots of Youth Violence.
-In the mid-2000s, Curling was honoured by the government of Jamaica with a Rank of Distinction.
-He holds the title of Commander.
+In the mid-2000s, Curling was honoured by the government of Jamaica with the Order of Distinction; he holds the rank of Commander.
 In 2014, he was made a Member of the Order of Ontario for having "played an important role in shaping government policy addressing youth violence".